sdsykes/nut-8/README.md

     Line end gaps: 0
     Largest gap: 0
     ---ulysses---
-    shortest.rb:74: stack level too deep (SystemStackError)
+    ^Cshortest.rb:65:in `block in buckets_empty?': Interrupt
+    	from shortest.rb:65:in `each'
+    	from shortest.rb:65:in `detect'
+    	from shortest.rb:65:in `buckets_empty?'
+    	from shortest.rb:104:in `compress'
+    	from shortest.rb:139:in `do_book'
+    	from shortest.rb:150:in `<main>'

 Oh no!
+It hung on Ulysses.
 I never liked that book.
 I investigated the problem, and it became apparent that there was something fishy in the text.
 Let's look at the lengths of the words in Ulysses:

     [1, 2, 3, 4, 5, 6, 7, 8, 9, 10, 11, 12, 13, 14, 15, 16, 17, 18, 19, 20, 21, 22, 23,